bjadamson/BoomHS/README.md

 ## Project Information
 ### Install dependencies.
-To install external dependencies, we rely on a script (for reproducability) so we can reliably setup builds that work on new machines.
-The intent is to make it easy to startup development on a new machine quickly. <i>Today</i> this is a goal, not a reality.
+To install external dependencies, a script is used.
 ```bash
 scripts/install-dependencies.bash
 ```

 ### Bootstrap the project
 Bootstrapping the project is handled through a script.
-This script takes care of enumerating all the source files in the project and telling cmake about them.
-It also takes care of finding the compiler on your system.
-It then invokes cmake with the list of source file (and external libraries defined in the script as well).
+This script takes care of enumerating all the source files in the project and passing them to cmake.
 ```bash
 scripts/bootstrap.bash
 ```